GRE Test Preparation Guide & Useful Resources

 • Address your weaknesses.
 For example, if you are not very good at mathematics, try to improve your knowledge a little bit!

-Most importantly, do not be nervous and try to be yourself when you are dealing with writing and comprehension.
+Most importantly, do not be nervous and try to be yourself when dealing with writing and comprehension.
 Sometimes things are much simpler than what you expect them to be.
 Take several free tests and try to make things go automatic as you think without stress and anxiety!

 Here is the list of helpful GRE resources: